sanjanagoli/iminsi-api/README.md

 ## Acknowledgments

-We'd like to thank Tim for all of his guidance and for being such a great instructor in CS52!
+We'd like to thank Tim for all of his guidance!